Emergent Turbulence in Nonlinear Gravity: Discussion

 \section{Discussion}

-We have unraveled nonlinear phenomena in General Relativity in 3+1 settings.
-By stirring asymptotically flat spacetimes (with vanishing cosmological constant) through quasi-steady gravitational waves, we identified and quantified the crucial role of three- and four-mode interactions in inducing resonant and anti-damping instabilities, which preferentially channel energy inversely toward larger scales.
-Our analysis demonstrates that these instabilities are key drivers of emergent gravitational turbulence: the inverse energy cascade in both temporal and angular directions, together with the resonant and anti-damping instabilities revealed here, are essentially two sides of the same coin.
-Similar mechanisms, and their underlying mathematical structure, are known in turbulent two-dimensional fluids under steady forcing, which, in turn, shed light on decaying turbulence (non-driven) scenarios~\cite{1980RPPh...43..547K}.
+We have unraveled nonlinear phenomena in GR in 3+1 settings.
+By stirring asymptotically flat spacetimes through quasi-steady GWs, we identified the crucial role of three- and four-mode interactions, arising from the full nonlinear structure of Einstein’s equations, in inducing resonant and anti-damping instabilities, which preferentially channel energy inversely toward larger scales.
+Our analysis demonstrates that the two instabilities are key drivers of emergent gravitational turbulence: the inverse energy cascade in both temporal and angular directions, together with the resonant and anti-damping instabilities revealed here, are essentially two sides of the same coin.
+Similar mechanisms, and their underlying mathematical structure, are known in turbulent two-dimensional fluids in both driven and decaying turbulence (non-driven) scenarios~\cite{1980RPPh...43..547K}.
 While in fluid dynamics the inverse cascade is understood through enstrophy, its gravitational counterpart remains to be fully characterized.

-Beyond advancing the fundamental understanding of nonlinear dynamics in General Relativity, our observations are particularly compelling in the context of binary black hole mergers.
-For instance, an equal-mass, quasi-circular system is predominantly driven by an $\ell=2$ mode whose frequency increases as the orbit tightens due to the loss of energy and angular momentum through gravitational radiation.
-Throughout the merger, neither theory nor observation shows significant generation of higher $\ell$ modes or higher frequencies (see, e.g.~\cite{Pretorius:2005gq,PhysRevLett.116.061102}).
-Such behavior aligns naturally with our results, as the system’s response to the driving tends to preserve the lowest angular structure and frequency.

-More broadly, our observations can inform the study of nonlinear gravitational wave scattering.
-For instance, gravitational scattering of particles has recently led to promising developments in the Post-Minkowskian framework~\cite{Driesse:2024feo}, which has become an important tool for understanding the relativistic two-body problem and generating accurate gravitational waveforms.
-Nonlinear wave scattering, however, has been far less explored, yet may contain rich information relevant to Post-Minkowskian expansions of General Relativity.
-Also, possible impacts of gravitational turbulence in the early universe have been raised in~\cite{Galtier:2017mve}.
-We are therefore at the dawn of a new era in gravitational physics, where nonlinearities are poised to play a central role.
+Our findings could offer a new perspective on BBH dynamics: The pre-merger stage acts as a driven stage, while the merger initiates a non-driven/decaying phase that relaxes toward a laminar regime.
+Just as driven turbulence in fluids provides key insights into its decaying counterpart, our driven setup enables understanding how nonlinear gravitational dynamics settle into linear behavior.
+Especially, we find that the response to external driving favors the lowest angular structures and frequencies, consistent with theoretical and observational results for BBHs.
+Future work could drive a BH into a quasi-steady state and then remove the forcing, thereby directly probing the gravitational analogue of the transition from driven to decaying turbulence.